elanatframework/Code_behind/doc/route_configuration.md

 The code above shows the Route configuration in the CodeBehind framework in the `Program.cs` class.
 The `UseCodeBehindRoute` middleware takes one argument.
 The argument is a part that specifies the Controller name from the segment, and its default value is 0.

-Note: Section means the strings between slash characters.
+Note: Segment means the strings between slash characters.
-Example: `example.com/section0/section1/section2`
+Example: `example.com/segment0/segment1/segment2`

-If we set the section value to 0, if there is a Controller with the same name as the value of the first section, the `UseCodeBehindRoute` middleware will execute the Controller.
+If we set the segment value to 0, if there is a Controller with the same name as the value of the first segment, the `UseCodeBehindRoute` middleware will execute the Controller.

 Example: